brandonhorst/confine/README.md

 Please see `test/test.js` for examples of all of these types in use.

-Note that in `confine`, all schema entities are required.
-That is, `confine.validate(undefined, schema)` will *always* return `false`.
-This means that in an `object`, the property will simply not be present after a `normalize`.
-If you do not want the output of `normalize` to be missing values, add a `default`, which will always be returned by `normalize` for invalid or `undefined` inputs.
-If you want a type to be nullable, add `'null'` to the type list.
-See `null` for more information.

 ### `object`

 Specifies a JSON object mapping string keys to any JSON entity. `properties` should be itself an object mapping string keys to sub-schemas.